Instructions for etching titanium with Titan-Etch

 Preparing the Titan-Etch solution

 Titan-Etch must be dissolved in distilled water to produce the etchant (etching solution).
-Use the entire 250g or 500g bottle of Titan-Etch when mixing it with distilled water, for the solid ingredients of Titan-etch
+Use the entire 250g or 500g jar/pouch of Titan-Etch when mixing it with distilled water, for the solid ingredients of Titan-etch

 (crystals) do not mix homogeneously, resulting in an ineffective solution if only part of the Titan-etch crystals are used.

 - Mix: The etchant can be conveniently mixed and stored in a plastic storage canister with lid (as shown in the image).
-Pour the entire 250g bottle of Titan-Etch(crystals) in the plastic storage canister and add 1.85 L of distilled water.
+Pour the entire 250g jar/pouch of Titan-Etch(crystals) in the plastic storage canister and add 1.85 L of distilled water.
 Stir or shake the mixture firmly and let it sit overnight to make sure all crystals are dissolved.

 - Storage: When you are ready to etch, take out as much etchant as you require for the job.
 The rest of the etchant can be stored for later usage.
 The etchant has a shelf life of at least 1 year.